amcaw/ScrollyFlourish/README.md

 You can preview the production build with `npm run preview`.

-This code is preconfigured with adapter-static but you can use another one here [adapter](https://svelte.dev/docs/kit/adapters) depending on your target environment.
+This code is preconfigured with adapter-static but you can use another [adapter here](https://svelte.dev/docs/kit/adapters) depending on your target environment.